-Others mainly consist of income from installation services, unclaimed deposits, service fees and other miscellaneous income.
+Others mainly consist of income from installation services, unclaimed deposits and service fees.

 29. Income Tax and Registration with the Philippine Economic Zone Authority (PEZA)

 The components of consolidated net deferred tax assets and liabilities of the Company are as follows: